extallaa/GE-IT-Skills-portfolio/README.md

 This repository is organized into four main sections:

-- `/brandingkit` - Logo, headers, color sheets, and brand identity materials
+- `/brandingkit` - Color sheets and brand identity materials
-- `/visuals` - Social graphics, banners, and visual communication outputs
+- `/visuals` - Logo and banner
 - `/docs` - Infographics, brief reports, and written design documents
 - `/media` - Videos, prototype links, and interactive media references